proycon/flat/docs/installation_guide.rst

     COPY settings.py /tmp/flat_settings.py
     RUN cp -f /tmp/flat_settings.py /usr/lib/python3.*/site-packages/

-Build your image with ``docker build .``.
-This builds a docker image based on the image we provide, and merely overrides it with your configuration.
+Build your image with ``docker build .`` and you have a docker image derived on the image we provide, which merely overrides it with your configuration.

-A significant part of the deployment-specific configuration (database settings, authentication etc) can be configured by setting environment variables when starting the container.
-Please study the available environment variables defined in https://github.com/proycon/flat/blob/master/Dockerfile .
-Ensure you at least set a custom ``$FLAT_SECRET_KEY``, ``$FLAT_PASSWORD`` and set ``$FLAT_REVERSE_PROXY_HTTPS`` to ``1`` if you're behind a reverse proxy that handled HTTPS (you always should be).

-As said, SSL should be handled by your own reverse proxy, it's not handled by the container.
+As said before, SSL should be handled by your own reverse proxy, it's not handled by the container.
 Your reverse proxy should simply handle SSL and forward all traffic to the container.
 The following is a reverse proxy configuration example for nginx, assuming the container is mapped to localhost on port 8080 and you have certificates ready::